-7 Mamas spill the beans on their money goals for the new year!
+7 Mamas spill the beans on their top money goals for the new year!

-This is the sixth and final post in Your Goal Setting Master Series!
-Each week I will take you through a segment of a powerful & strategic goal setting method, along with some examples and mindset work.
-All so that you can reach your goals and have your best year yet!
-I am so excited about this series, and after reading it, you will know exactly where to put your time, effort, heart & soul to live out your best year ever!
+This is Your Goal Setting Master Series, where I take you through a powerful & strategic goal setting component, along with examples and the tools & resources you’ll need along your journey.
+All so that you can set the most meaningful goals for lasting happiness, and actually achieve them!
+I am so excited about this series, and after reading it, you will know exactly where to put your time, effort, and energy to live out your best year ever!

-– Part Six: Smart Money Goals from Mamas Making it Happen (you’re here)
+– PART SIX: Big Money Goals From Mamas Who are Making it Happen

 Do you want to make a lot of money?
 Uhhh, of course?
-Who wouldn’t?
+Most of us would love that!

 Or, maybe you want to stay at home?
 Living life on your own schedule, taking care of your littles, they’re only young once, right. *sigh*

 For a long time, the two examples above have been mutually exclusive.
 And we always wondered what it would have been if we chose the other way around.
-It’s time we got to do both, and I am going to show you how you can have both money and have flexibility you need for your family!
+It’s time we got to do both, and I am going to show you how you can have both the career to earn and have the flexibility you need for your family!

 Female entrepreneurs are coming on strong